 In a previous post I made the base for why more academic research on student housing coops is necessary.
-Here I am starting a repository for academic research on the topic, listing articles and book chapters, edited collections, student dissertations and reports.
+Here I am starting a repository for academic research on the topic, listing articles, books and edited collections, student dissertations and reports.
 This is a living document, so if you have suggestions for articles to add, please get in touch via the contact page or by email.

 Journal articles, books and book chapters